YongHHuang/data_science_salary/README.md

 # ***Data Analyst Job Market Analysis***<br><br>

 ## ***Introduction***
 The project aims to assist individuals in landing their first job as data professionals.
 The main objectives are pinpointing essential skills for various positions and analyzing job characteristics such as location, educational requirements, and work types.
 The project includes four parts:
 - Extracted job listings from LinkedIn for April and May 2024 using the search terms 'Data Analyst,' 'Data Scientist,' 'Data Engineer,' and 'Business Analyst.'
 - Explored, cleansed, and normalized data.
 - Used predefined skill sets, including clearance and academic qualifications, and natural language processing (NLP) techniques to identify and binary encode them from job descriptions.
-- Visualized key findings with maps, bar charts, and pie charts.<br>
+- Visualized key findings with maps, bar charts, and pie charts.<br><br>

 ## ***Summary***
 Contrary to expectations, over 200,000 job listings searching by 'data analyst' and related keywords yielded about 40,000 'Software Engineer' positions and only 14,000 'Data Analyst/Scientist' positions.
 We will focus on the roles of 'Data Analyst,' 'Data Scientist,' 'Machine Learning Engineer,' and 'Data Engineer.'
 Below is the word cloud representing all roles and the pie chart depicting four specific roles.